-I first heard the idea of telling a story in code from Kent Beck in SE Radio Episode #167.
-Kent was explaining how a test should have an arc of a story, with a clear beginning, middle, and end.
+I first heard the idea of code telling a story from Kent Beck in SE Radio Episode #167.
+“That is, somebody coming along later on and reading it should be able to understand something important about the program.”
+Kent explained how the story in the tests should have an arc, with a clear beginning, middle, and end.

 Thinking of code as a story you’re trying to tell adds another dimension to how you approach a problem and how you design and organize a solution around it.